inspec/inspec/docs/dev/filtertable-internals.md

 #### Defines a special Struct type to represent rows in the table

 At lines 195-200, a new Struct type is defined, with attributes for each of the known table fields.
-THe motivation fot this struct type is to implement the block-mode behavior of `where`.
+The motivation for this struct type is to implement the block-mode behavior of `where`.
 Because each struct represents a row, and it has the attributes (accessors) for the fields, block-mode `where` is implemented by instance-evaling against each row as a struct.

 Additionally, an instanace variable, `@__filter` is defined, with an accessor(!).
 (That's really wierd - double-underscore usually means "intended to be private"). `to_s` is implemented, using `@__filter`, or `super` if not defined.
 I guess we then rely on the `Struct` class to stringify?